mindcrusher11/tweets/README.md

 # Tweets Requirements and Installation

-Prerequisites:
+##Prerequisites:

-Python should be installed 2.7
+1. Python 2.7

-MongoDb should be installed
+1. MongoDb

-Tweepy Library should be installed in python

-Pymongo should be installed in python for mongodb access using python

-wikipedia package should be installed in python
+1. `tweepy`, `pymongo`, `wikipedia` python libraries

-How to Install:
+##How to Install:

-MongoDB installation :
+###MongoDB:

-Mongodb can be downloaded from mongodb.org website

-Version 3.0 is more preferable

-Mongodb is scalable,json support document nosql database
+Mongodb can be downloaded from mongodb.org website.
+Version 3.0 is more preferable.
+Mongodb is scalable, json support document nosql database.  `mongod` executable is the server.  `mongo` executable is the client.

-mongod executable is server

-mongo executable is client

-Tweepy Installation :

-tweepy can be installed using pip or easy setup
+###Python modules

     sudo pip install tweepy

-Pymongo Installation :

-pymongo can also be installed using pip

     sudo pip install pymongo

-Wikipedia Installation :

-wikipedia can also be installed using pip

     sudo pip install wikipedia

-Above code files can be executed by using command

-python filename
+##How to run:

+TODO: please explain which python module is the main program and how to invoke it.
+Need to show command line example for how to start up all system components from scratch, including mongodb server.
+For example: